Frances Sargent Osgood: Marriage

-In 1834, while composing poems inspired by paintings, Frances met Samuel Stillman Osgood, a young portrait artist at the Boston Athenaeum.
+In 1834, while composing poems inspired by paintings, Frances met Samuel Stillman Osgood, a young portrait artist at the Boston Athenæum.
 He asked her to sit for a portrait.
 They were engaged before the portrait was finished and married on October 7, 1835.

 After their marriage, the couple moved to England.
 On July 15, 1836, their first daughter, Ellen Frances, was born.
 In 1838, while in England, she published her collection of poems A Wreath of Flowers from New England which included Elfrida, a dramatic poem in five acts.
 She then published another volume of poetry, The Casket of Fate.

 Due to her father's death, the Osgoods returned to Boston in 1839.
 After the birth of their second daughter, May Vincent, on July 21, 1839, they moved to New York City.
 Osgood became a popular member of the New York literary society and a prolific writer.
 Many of her writings were published in the widely popular literary magazines of the time.
 She sometimes wrote under the pseudonyms "Kate Carol" or "Violet Vane".
 Her book, The Poetry of Flowers and the Flowers of Poetry was published in 1841.
 Some of her other published works were The Snowdrop, a New Year Gift for Children (1842), Rose, Sketches in Verse (1842), Puss in Boots (1842), The Marquis of Carabas (1844) and Cries in New York (1846).

 Although she was successful in her professional life, her personal life suffered.
 It is speculated that the Osgoods separated by 1843.
 Frances Osgood's third daughter, Fanny Fay Osgood, was born in June 1846.